 You can activate the comparison of two versions of a media file (A and B), or compare frames within the same version (in this case, a marker on the timeline is used).

-In both cases, there are three options for comparing images:
+In both cases, there are four options for comparing images:

 While in version comparison mode, you can specify versions A and B in the playlist or by using the drop-down lists at the bottom of the timeline.
 In addition, you can quickly swap the versions by clicking the button to the left of the timeline.